Sjord/Sjord.github.io/_posts/2016-09-19-attacking-jwt-authentication.md

 ## Conclusion

 As with many things JWT is fundamentally secure, but some implementations are not.
 The application may store sensitive information in the JWT, allow changing the signing algorithm, or have a insufficiently strong key used in the signature.

+The source for the demo pages can be found on [GitHub](https://github.com/Sjord/jwtdemo/).